bigmoves/quickslice/docs/tutorial.md

 5. PDS redirects back to Quickslice with an auth code
 6. Quickslice exchanges the code for tokens and establishes a session

-For authenticated queries and mutations, include the appropriate auth headers.
-The exact headers depend on which OAuth flow you're using (DPoP or Bearer token).
-See the [Authentication Guide](guides/authentication.md) for setup details.
+For authenticated queries and mutations, include auth headers.
+The exact headers depend on your OAuth flow (DPoP or Bearer token).
+See the [Authentication Guide](guides/authentication.md) for details.

 ## Step 6: Deploying to Railway

-The fastest way to deploy is with Railway:
+Deploy quickly with Railway:

 1. Click the deploy button in the [Quickstart Guide](guides/deployment.md)
 2. Generate an OAuth signing key with `goat key generate -t p256`